cedille/cedille/experiments/iota-term/README.txt

-Various attempt at higher-order lambda encoding of untyped lambda calculus terms, mostly inspired by parametricity (approach 1, the only approach that is actually working so far to define constructors and be able to prove some theorems, namely depth-size).

-Approach 1:

--- ctrm.ced: a type (ctrm) for Church-encoded open pure lambda terms.

--- trm.ced: a type (trm) for intrinsically parametric open pure lambda terms.

--- ctors.ced: constructors for trm.

-Approach 2:

-   Like approach 1 except try to include cut-elimination as part of the definition

-   trm0, ctors0

-Approach 3:

-   Intrinsically inductive (not parametric) terms

--- ctrm0.ced
--- ind-trm.ced
+Higher-order lambda encoding of untyped lambda calculus terms, based on parametricity.

+-- ctrm.ced:  Church-encoded (non-dependent) untyped lambda calculus terms, and related functions -- trm.ced:   parametric such terms (trm1), and the ultimate type (trm), for which we can later prove induction -- ctors.ced: definitions of constructors for the untyped lambda calculus terms -- ind.ced:   derivation of induction for trm